Belmont

 From the Blacks!

 It’s the Secretariat of Level 4 courses from the black tees.
 Four par threes over 168 yards – and #7 is 215.
-The 4th hole plays 371 from the blacks - that's the sixth longest tee shot in town.
-Can you name the five longer (from black)?
+The 4th hole plays 371 from the blacks - that's one of the longest tee shots in town.
+Can you name the others that are longer (from black)?
 (Quiz Question 17) Only one of the par threes is under 150.
 And the opening holes and final stretch run will have tee box angles forcing you to burst out of the pack over water more often.
 Give it a try – you’ll be a stud!

 Go Green!